polina-baron/polina-baron.github.io/index.md

 ---
+title: "Math PhD Candidate, University of Chicago"
 layout: archive
 author_profile: true
 permalink: /
 ---

-**Math PhD Candidate, University of Chicago.
-I am on the job market for the year 2026.**
+**I am on the job market for the year 2026.**

 Hello!
 My name is Polina Baron.
 I am a graduate student at the Department of Mathematics at the University of Chicago, projected to graduate in Spring 2026.
 I enjoy the honour of working with Professor Simion Filip.
 Before that, I did my Bachelor's degree in Mathematics at HSE (Moscow, Russia; 2016-2020), where I was lucky to work under the guidance of Professor Alexandra (Sasha) Skripchenko.